MamidiRohit/Project2/Readme.md

 - Training the Gradient Boosting model on the training data.
 - Evaluating its performance using Mean Squared Error (MSE) on the test set.

+3.What parameters have you exposed to users of your implementation in order to tune performance?
+(Also perhaps provide some basic usage examples.
 ## Exposed Parameters

 Users can tune the following parameters to optimize the model's performance: